gtalarico/pipenv-pipes/docs/completions.rst

 Pipes includes a helper ``--_completion`` flag which can be used by terminals to provide autocomplete options.
-Below are instructions for setting up autocompletion for Bash, Zsh, and Fish.
+Below are instructions for setting up autocompletion for Bash, Zsh, Fish, and pdksh.

 If you have ideas for improving these please share them with use over at the `Pipes repo <http://www.github.com/gtalarico/pipenv-pipes>`_